Ultimate Hornworm Care & Maintenance Guide

 Raising Hornworms

 Raising hornworms is relatively easy compared to taking care of other feeder insects.
 Given that they exist mostly in human-dominated landscapes, such as farms and home gardens, they are not too demanding in captivity and can be easily satiated with foods you already have readily available.
+Breeding hornworms at home can save costs and ensure a fresh, nutritious food source for your pets.
 Still, it is not recommended that you just pick up any old hornworm from outside your house, as you cannot be sure of what diseases it may harbor.
 Instead, order hornworms from a reputable breeder to ensure the highest quality feeder for your reptile.
 Below are some guidelines to help you get started with raising hornworms.

 1. Housing Your Hornworms

 When you order your hornworms, they will arrive in a plastic cup with only a little bit of substrate covering the bottom of the cup.
-Although the larvae can persist in this container for several days, you should separate each larva into individual containers as soon as you can.
+Although the larvae can persist in this container for several days, you should separate each larva into individual containers, such as a plastic storage container, as soon as you can.
 This is to ensure the best, healthiest growth rates for each of them as you will be protecting them from competing for food.
 Do this carefully, though!
 Hornworm care requires a delicate hand since they are so soft and lack the chitinous outer covering that many other feeder insects have, meaning they can be more easily damaged during handling.

 2. Maintenance